mangrisano/adt-lib/README.md

     * Matrix with some representations like Compressed Sparse Row [CSR] and represeented as Vector.

+There are two test's folder with some code for testing it.
+Don't ask what I wrote because it will take too much time to explain.

-Of course, this shit has nothing to do with what you'll really do professionally, so take it like an hint for studying and learning.
+_DISCLAIMER_: This shit has nothing to do with what you'll really do professionally, so take it like an hint for studying and learning.

 Enjoy!!